kensanata/just-halberds/Just-Halberds.md

 the referee rolls higher, they fail; if they roll the same number, something new and unexpected happens.

-When you roll you dice, add one for every profession, skill and special ability that applies.
+When you roll your dice, add one for every profession, skill and special ability that applies.
 If you're Fo Pi, the fist-fighting fire-mage shooting fireballs from your palms (profession: fire-mage;
-skill: fist-fighting; special ability: fireball) then you might get a +1 for being a fire-mage and a +1 for shooting fireball in a fight.
+skill: fist-fighting; special ability: fireball) then you might get add one for being a fire-mage and one for shooting fireball in a fight.

-Similarly, the referee might add +1 to the roll if you're fighting orcs in melee because that's what they're good at, or the referee might even add +2 to the roll if you're fighting the orc boss.
+Similarly, the referee might add one to the roll if you're fighting orcs in melee because that's what they're good at, or the referee might even add two to the roll if you're fighting the orc boss, or three if the boss is wielding a magic mace.

 The effect of your actions are going to be decided by the referee.
 Feel free to negotiate, but don't overdo it.
 Keep the game flowing and roll with the punches.
-Please, don't argue too much.
-I promise it's going to be an entertaining game even if you have to suffer the occasional setback.
+I promise it's going to be an entertaining game even if and specially if you have to suffer the occasional setback.

 ## Hits